-Strategic Goals in the Combined Plan Central Region WDB's Strategic Priorities (SP) and Goals (SG) Help individuals gain access to jobs that pay family-sustaining wages and provide opportunities for career progression by (SP) Develop initiatives to quickly retrain and retool people who have lost jobs that may not return.
+Strategic Goals in the Combined Plan Central Region WDB's Strategic Priorities (SP) and Goals (SG) 1.
+Build Virginia's talent supply to align with current and anticipated business needs and to earn sustainable wages (SP) Develop initiatives to quickly retrain and retool people who have lost jobs that may not return.

-providing equitable and universal service delivery.
 (SG1) Leverage target sector-based partnerships to position career pathways from K-12 education through employment.

-2. Increase business engagement and deliver value to business customers by filling jobs in high-demand occupations that are strategic to Virginia's economy and strengthen Virginia's regions.
-(SP)Create more robust and comprehensive marketing channels to build awareness of all the workforce services available to expand the WDB's reach.
-(SP) Create a collective impact strategy to influence access to broadband for learning, work, business growth, and customer engagement across the region.
-(SG1) Leverage target sector-based partnerships to position career pathways from K-12 education through employment.
-(SG3) Act as an organizational catalyst to the regional workforce system.
-3. Develop a qualified and desirable workforce with the skills, competencies, and credentials that meets the current and anticipated business needs of Virginia.
+2. Increase opportunities for Virginia's businesses to fill jobs in high demand occupations that are strategic to Virginia's economy and strengthen Virginia's regions.
 (SP) Develop initiatives to quickly retrain and retool people who have lost jobs that may not return.
 (SG1) Leverage target sector-based partnerships to position career pathways from K-12 education through employment.
+(SG2) Enrich and expand the workforce system through technologies that streamline customer service experiences 3.
+Increase outreach and recruitment efforts to make available services more well-known and accessible to stimulate job readiness and career awareness.
+(SP) Create more robust and comprehensive marketing channels to build awareness of all the workforce services available to expand the WDB's reach.
 (SG2) Enrich and expand the workforce system through technologies that streamline customer service experiences 4.
-Strengthen outreach and recruitment efforts to promote workforce services and stimulate career awareness.
-(SP) Create more robust and comprehensive marketing channels to build awareness of all the workforce services available to expand the WDB's reach.
-(SG2) Enrich and expand the workforce system through technologies that streamline customer service experiences 5.
-Reduce workforce system barriers through collaborative integration and innovative solutions.
+Reduce workforce system barriers through collaboration and innovative solutions.
 (SP) Increase and strengthen coordination and collaboration among all the organizations involved in the delivery of workforce services.
 (SP) Create a collective impact strategy to influence access to broadband for learning, work, business growth, and customer engagement across the region.
 (SG2) Enrich and expand the workforce system through technologies that streamline customer service experiences.